 1. You’ll Need a Fishing License

 There are a variety of different Tennessee fishing licenses available that both residents and nonresidents can obtain to go fishing on the Clinch River.
 They aren’t hard to get.
-There is a Walmart within 5 miles of the Clinch where you can obtain a license, and they are open 24 hours.
+There is a Walmart within 5 miles of the Clinch where you can obtain a license.
 You can also get your license, and print it out on the Tennessee Wildlife Resources Agency’s website.
 Once you’ve got it, you’re ready to set out for a day of casting lines and enjoying the great outdoors!

 2. Exceptions to the Fishing License Rule